 Sanjay Dutt was the original bad boy of Bollywood – before Salman Khan there was Sanjay Dutt.
 His staunch fans were mostly men who loved and imitated the way Sanjay projected his alpha personality.
 He was the template of masculinity in the late 1980s and early 1990s.
-Perhaps the only star in Hindi film industry who became synonymous with drugs, guns, girlfriends, leather jackets, muscles, long hair, drinking, smoking, partying.
-He was unabashedly bad and he certainly didn’t care what you thought of him.
+The only star in the Hindi film industry who became synonymous with drugs, guns, girlfriends, leather jackets, muscles, long hair, drinking, smoking, partying.
+He was unabashedly evil, and he certainly didn’t care what you thought of him.

 While writing about his life and times in my book Sanjay Dutt: The Crazy Untold Story of Bollywood’s Bad Boy, I came across numerous unheard anecdotes and forgotten episodes from his life that contributed to who he eventually became.
-There were many instances that took me by surprise.
+Many instances took me by surprise.
 I’ll talk about a few.

 1. Even after her death, Nargis saved her son

-Sanjay was closest to his mother Nargis Dutt.
-Nargis died on May 3, 1981 of cancer just before the release of Sanjay’s debut film Rocky.
-Sanjay was heavily into drugs when she passed away.
+Sanjay was closest to his mother, Nargis Dutt.
+Nargis died on May 3, 1981, of cancer just before the release of Sanjay’s debut film Rocky.
+Sanjay was slowly into drugs when she passed away.
 He could never come to terms with the tragedy and did not cry at all when she died.

 Later, Sanjay was at a drug rehab centre in the US.
-His father Sunil Dutt went to meet him.
-Sunil realised that Sanjay is still taking drugs at the rehab.
+His father, Sunil Dutt, went to meet him.
+Sunil realized that Sanjay is still taking drugs at rehab.
 He was appalled and dejected.
 Sunil knew it would be the end of his son.
-He left the place leaving some tapes of Nargis talking during her final days so as to help him in his rehab.
-When Sanjay got the tapes from Sunil, he had no idea what was on them.
-He pressed play button.
-Suddenly the room was filled with Nargis’s voice.
-He remembered his childhood, when his mother’s voice would reverberate through the Dutt mansion.
+He left the place, leaving some tapes of Nargis talking during her final days to help him in his rehab.

 Sanjay heard his mother’s voice and realised how much she loved him and cared about him.
 “I burst out crying and I cried and cried.
 I cried continuously for four days. . .
 I think till then I hadn’t grieved for her when she passed away.
 So her voice and those tapes changed everything in my life,” said Sanjay Dutt.